 Trail of the Cedars and Avalanche Lake

-This is a perfect trail for little ones and strollers.
+This is a perfect trail in Glacier National Park for kids, especially for little ones and strollers.
 It is a one mile boardwalk hike through a gorgeous tall cedar tree forest.
 The hike is looped and located just across from the Avalanche Lake Campground.
 It is considered one of the easy hikes in Glacier National Park.
 Avalanche Gorge is a great halfway marker.
 If you feel your kids can make it further, I recommend that you continue your hike onto Avalanche Lake trail.
 This 2 mile hike is one of my favorite hikes we have done as a family.
 The incline wasn’t too steep and there were plenty of natural wonders to keep us entertained while we made our way towards Avalanche Lake.

 Once you reach Avalanche Lake, stop and take in your surroundings.
 It was one of the most picturesque spots I’ve seen.
 The kids waded in the chilly water for a bit, and we sat and had some snacks.
 There were many people here relaxing with beach towels and picnicking.
 We had a lot more to explore during the day, so we relaxed for a bit and then hiked back down the way we came.
 The total length of the hike if you do both Trail of Cedars and Avalanche Lake is almost 5 miles.